 'Artisans Northwest' was started by Sharon Seibert in 1975 as 'The Craft Market', which took place in the old YMCA building in Fort William.
 It then moved to Ogden School for quite a few years.
 The name then changed to "The Art & Craft Market", which was run by Wim and Jo Baarchers.

-The work and displays are of the highest quality making it the longest running, premier art and fine craft show in the city.
+The work and displays at our shows are of the highest quality, and are often unique and designed by the artisan themselves.
+Artisans Northwest shows are the longest running, premier art and fine craft show in the city.

 To be accepted as an artisan, your art or craft must be submitted to a committee of your peers for jurying.
 Current members jury again when they decide to work in a new media.
 When you speak to longtime members, you will likely find that they work in several different media.

 The show is also monitored by the members in order to maintain its high standards.
 Before each of our shows, the Chair of Selection inspects the Artisan's work to ensure the quality and content are what the Artisan initially juried for.
 The artists themselves also constantly come up with new and innovative items to keep the show looking fresh, but keep the high standards that admitted them to the group initially.